kew24/proj-Westra-data202/Report.md

 -   `age_scaled`: the `age` value, centered (by subtracting the mean `age`) and scaled (by dividing the centered `age` by its standard deviation).
 -   `age_d`: simply takes the `age` value and divides it by 10.
 -   `mutnum_all_r`: the number of mutations, with a value of 2 for any individual with 2+ mutations.
--   `smoke_bin`: a binary version of `smoke`, with a value of 1 if patient is a current (`smoke` value of 1) or former (`smoke` value of 2) smoker
+-   `smoke_bin`: a binary version of `smoke`, with a value of 1 if patient is a current (`smoke` value of 1) or former (`smoke` value of 2) smoker.

-In the last step of the above code, the variables `Gender`, `race`, `smoke`, `smoke_bin`, and `therapy_binary` are factored and releveled with specific references. - Reference values are important when modelling because any differences are in comparison to the reference category.
-Because its the basis for which values are compared to, this can change the interpretation of the results.
+In the last step of the above code, the variables `Gender`, `race`, `smoke`, `smoke_bin`, and `therapy_binary` are factored and releveled with specific references.
+- Reference values are important when modeling because any differences are in comparison to the reference category.
+Because it's the basis for which values are compared to, this can change the interpretation of the results.
 - After releveling, the resulting base level for the following values are:
 <ul>
 -   `Gender`: Male
 -   `race`: White
 -   `smoke`: 0 (never smoker)
 -   `smoke_bin`: 0 (never smoker)
--   `therapy_binary`: untreated (no cancer directed therapy during interval other than hormonal therapy)
+-   `therapy_binary`: untreated (no cancer directed therapy during study interval other than hormonal therapy)

 </ul>
 To observe some of these changes, we'll look at what two these variables look like before and after the change:

+#### Changed Variables

 **Number of Mutations**